 19. Tooth Infection Healing Recipe

-This recipe helps to provide effective relief in stopping tooth infection and throbbing pain related to it.
+Last but not least, this recipe helps to provide effective relief in stopping tooth infection and throbbing pain related to it.
 This a raw food dish so try it only if you are ok to consume it.

 - Into a glass jar, add 4oz yellow butter, 1 teaspoon cayenne pepper and 1 tablespoon raw honey.